ehaugw/Outward-Crusader/README.md

 * Reduces the mana cost of the next spell cast by 7 per stack (before reductions).
 * One stack of [Burst of Divinity](https://outward.thunderstore.io/package/ehaugw/Crusader/ "Burst of Divinity") will be consumed for every 7 mana that was not spend due to this status effect.
 This number is always rounded up.

+**Ancestral Memory** (Duration: 30 seconds)

+* This effect can be stacked indefinitely.
+Each effect has individual timers.
+* Reduces the mana cost of the next spell cast by 7 per stack (before reductions).
+* One stack of [Ancestral Memory](https://outward.thunderstore.io/package/ehaugw/Crusader/ "Ancestral Memory") will be consumed for every 7 mana that was not spend due to this status effect.
+This number is always rounded up.

 **Surge of Divinity** (Duration: 90 seconds)

 * Doubles the build-up rate of [Burst of Divinity](https://outward.thunderstore.io/package/ehaugw/Crusader/ "Burst of Divinity").

+**Surge of Memories** (Duration: 90 seconds)

+* Doubles the build-up rate of [Ancestral Memory](https://outward.thunderstore.io/package/ehaugw/Crusader/ "Ancestral Memory").

 **Healing Surge** (Duration: 120 seconds)